-Looking forward to a fantastic 2016 season!
+Looking forward to an amazing 2017 season!

 Director – Gregory P. Thomas

 Assistant & Instructor & Instrument Repair Tech – Donna Robertson

 Assistant Drum Instructor – Garrett More

 Our wonderful parents volunteer for everything from fitting uniforms to organizing food to chaperoning on buses to moving equipment on and off the field during competitions.
 Sign Up Genius information to come.

 The Marching Band is a competition quality field show ensemble.
 It includes winds, percussion, and color guard.
 We perform at Marching Band Competitions, Parades, and Home Football Games.
 Band members are required to attend Band Camp in the summer, rehearse at Zero Period, and most Tuesday and Thursday afternoons during the Marching Band season.
 All Marching Band members except Color Guard are required to be enrolled in a regularly scheduled band class in addition to Marching Band.

 All students must have an emergency medical form on file with us before they can travel with the band.
 Please print a copy of the form and return it to the Band Room.